Diagnosis and Treatment near North Miami FL

 When a patient has the symptoms of bladder cancer, Dr. Richard Levin will usually get x-rays of the kidneys and bladder, and will recommend looking inside the bladder.
 This is generally done in the office under a local anesthetic.
 If bladder cancer is diagnosed, the tumor is biopsied and removed through a scope.
 The pathologist will then identify the type and stage of disease.

-What are bladder cancer treatment options in South Miami, FL?
+What are bladder cancer treatment options in North Miami, FL?

 If the tumor is small and localized, often the only treatment needed is continued careful surveillance to make sure that bladder cancer does not recur.
 If the tumor is more invasive, there are a variety of treatments that can be administered.
 Often times, the treatment of bladder cancer is multidisciplinary.
 This means that there may be other specialists involved in your care.
 For example, a radiation oncologist or medical oncologist.
 Bladder cancer is complex, and every patient is different.
 Your urologist would help guide you through this process.